In My Kitchen

-Below is a list of the basic foods I always make sure I have in my pantry cupboard, freezer and fridge, there are obviously things I sometimes buy outside of that list and you will see such items in the Weekly Groceries links below.
+Below is a list of the basic foods I always make sure I have in my pantry cupboard, freezer and fridge.

 - Apples (my fav’s are Jazz, Fuji, Pink Lady’s and Lady Alice varieties)